-This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Croatia.
+This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Croatia.

 An employer always needs to have a lawful reason to terminate an employment relationship.
 Under the Croatian Labour Law Act (LLA), there are two ways for an employer to lawfully terminate the employment relationship:

-Business-conditioned termination due to economic, technological or organisational reasons
+Business-conditioned termination due to economic, technological or organizational reasons.

 The employer has a just cause to terminate permanent or temporal employment contracts without observing the notice period if due to a severe breach of obligations from the employment relationship the continuation of the employment relationship is not possible.